codeforboston/home-energy-analysis-tool/python/src/rules_engine/refactor.md

 1. Remove temporary_rules_engine.py
 2. Rename rules-engine to "python"
 3. Rename NormalizedBillingRecordBase class to BillingInput
-4. Rename BillingPeriod to ProcessedBill and billing_period to processed_bill
+4. Rename BillingPeriod to IntermediateEnergyBill and processed_energy_bill_input to processed_energy_bill_intermediate
-5. Combine get_outputs_normalized and convert_to_intermediate_billing_record and get rid of NormalizedBillingRecord.
+5. Combine get_outputs_normalized and convert_to_intermediate_processed_energy_bill and get rid of NormalizedBillingRecord.
 There is only one place NormalizedBillingRecord is used and combining code gets rid of the need for the class.
 - Change
 ```
-    billing_periods: list[NormalizedBillingPeriodRecordBase] = []
+    processed_energy_bill_inputs: list[ProcessedEnergyBillInput] = []

     for input_val in natural_gas_billing_input.records:
-        billing_periods.append(
+        processed_energy_bill_inputs.append(
-            NormalizedBillingPeriodRecordBase(
+            ProcessedEnergyBillInput(
                 period_start_date=input_val.period_start_date,
                 period_end_date=input_val.period_end_date,
                 usage=input_val.usage_therms,